-On Monday, College Park City Council member John Krouse hand-delivered a signed ethics complaint against state Sen. John A. Giannetti Jr. (D-Prince George's) to the Joint Committee for Legislative Ethics, based on the senator's promotion of tailgate parties he held before Terps football games.
+On Monday, College Park City Councilman John Krouse hand-delivered a signed ethics complaint against state Sen. John A. Giannetti Jr. (D-Prince George's) to the Joint Committee for Legislative Ethics, based on the senator's promotion of the tailgate parties he held before University of Maryland football games.

 In it, Krouse questioned whether Giannetti's bashes violated laws against public consumption of alcohol and serving alcohol to minors -- something Giannetti says he has never done.
-Krouse also questioned whether the senator used his clout to procure alcohol donations from local distributors.
+The councilman also questioned whether the senator used his clout to procure alcohol donations from local distributors.